Hazel-Yang-JY/NASMark/README.md

 2. Embed the trigger behavior into the supernet using the dedicated watermark class.
 3. Search the trained supernet and directly export a watermarked subnet.

-Architecture search does not call `recover()`, retrain the selected subnet, or embed the watermark again.

 ## Code structure